Roadrunner Comfort Support

 The controller will display a flashing alert when the battery gets low, and an audible beep once a minute when it is about to die.

 Absolutely.
-Components are sourced worldwide, but enclosures are 3D printed in Los Ranchos and electronics are assembled in Los Ranchos, except for the sensor circuit which is purchased from a Shenzhen manufacturer of Bluetooth sensor modules.
+Components are sourced worldwide, but enclosures are 3D printed and electronics are assembled in Los Ranchos/Albuquerque.

 Issues